|Title:||Head Soccer Coach; PERA Assistant Professor of the Practice|

 |Education:||B.S., University of Maryland; M.S., University of Virginia; Ph.D., University of Virginia|

-Melissa 'Missy' Price, Ph.D. was named Head Soccer Coach and PERA Assistant Professor of the Practice at Wellesley College during the summer of 2016 and has led the Blue to a NEWMAC postseason appearance in each of her first two seasons with an overall record of 13-18-2.
+Melissa 'Missy' Price, Ph.D. was named Head Soccer Coach and PERA Assistant Professor of the Practice at Wellesley College during the summer of 2016.
+She helped led the Blue to a NEWMAC postseason appearance in each of her first two seasons and has an overall record of 17-27-6 through three seasons at Wellesley.

 Price came to Wellesley following six seasons as the Head Women’s Soccer Coach at the University of Nevada.
 While at Nevada, Price was responsible for all aspects of the Division I program, guiding the Wolf Pack to the Mountain West Conference semifinals in 2012.
 Off the field, over 50 Nevada student-athletes earned academic all-conference recognition during Price’s tenure with the program.
 In nine seasons as a collegiate head coach Price has a career record of 50-102-17.